appbaseio/abc/README.md

 Checkout the [docs folder](docs/) for details on some ABC commands and topics.

 <a name="contributing-to-abc"></a>

 ### 6.1 Contributing to ABC

 Want to help out with ABC?
 Great!
 There are instructions to get you started [here](CONTRIBUTING.md).

 <a name="licensing"></a>

 ### 6.2 Licensing

-ABC is licensed under the Apache 2.0 License.
+ABC's oss variant is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for full license text.
+ABC's !oss (read non-oss) variant which includes the `abc import` command and bundled in the binary is free to use while in beta.